How To Optimize Amazon PPC Campaigns In 2020, Part 1:

 - Experimenting with low-bid campaigns

-In the meantime, we encourage you to take another look at your own Amazon campaigns and try out these techniques.
+We encourage you to take another look at your own Amazon campaigns.
 If you would like help boosting your sales and optimizing for ACoS, check out our Amazon advertising services.